DEATH CERTIFICATE REQUESTS

 What To Bring With You or Send In With Your Request - The documentation needed to obtain a certified copy of a death certificate is:

-- Death Certificate Application Request Form – CLICK HERE to download the form or it is also available at our local offices.
+- Death Certificate Application Request Form – form is also available at our local offices.

 - A government issued picture ID of the person requesting the certificate, i.e. a valid driver's license, state ID etc. with a signature.